word on the street is, dog is back!

 What the public say:

-We don't always work in public venues, and we get a lot of audience reviews.
+We don't always work in public venues (sometimes we perform in your house!) and we get a lot of audience reviews.
 This is what they are saying about Are Strings Attached?:

 "The performance was absolutely outstanding" (Tony, Fareham)